spectraphilic/wsn_arduino/sketches/lagopus/README.md

 # TODO

-Ways we deviate from the SDI-12 standard:
+Ways we deviate (extend) from the SDI-12 standard:

-- We send more than 9 datapoints to M commands (AS7341 and ICM20X)
+- We send more than 9 datapoints to M commands (AS7341, ICM20X, VL53L1)
-- We send more than 35 chars to M-D commands (AS7341 and ICM20X)
 - We don't support some required features (see below)
+- We send more than 35 chars to M-D commands

 Required features (from 1.3 version) we don't support: